AdaCore/spark2014/docs/ug/spark_2014.rst

 [SPARK]

-Protected objects, as well as suspension objects, are `effectively volatile` which means that, if they are part of a state abstraction, the volatility of the abstract name must be specified by using the ``External`` aspect (see `External State Abstraction`).
-Note that task objects, though they can be part of a package's hidden state are not effectively volatile and can therefore be stored inside normal state abstractions.
-For example, the package ``Synchronous_Abstractions`` defines two abstract states, one for external objects, containing the atomic variable ``V``, the supension object ``S``, and the protected object ``P``, and one for normal objects, containing the task ``T``:
+Protected objects, as well as suspension objects, are `effectively volatile` which means that their value as seen from a given task may change at any time due to some other task accessing the protected object or suspension object.
+If they are part of a state abstraction, the volatility of the abstract state must be specified by using the ``External`` aspect (see :ref:`External State Abstraction`).
+Note that task objects, though they can be part of a package's hidden state, are not effectively volatile and can therefore be components of normal state abstractions.
+For example, the package ``Synchronous_Abstractions`` defines two abstract states, one for external objects, containing the atomic variable ``V``, the suspension object ``S``, and the protected object ``P``, and one for normal objects, containing the task ``T``: